HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **PHY**
 PHYsical
 An abbreviation for the physical layer of the OSI model and refers to the circuitry required to implement physical layer functions.

+**SNMP**
+Simple Network Management Protocol
+Collects and organizes information about managed devices on IP networks can also modify the information to change device behavior.

 **TCP**
 Transmission Control Protocol